 Nonorganic celery is used to produce celery powder, with concomitant use of allowed conventional pesticides and fertilizers.
 These materials may pose risks to workers, consumers and the environment.
 Additionally, health concerns have been raised about the use of synthetic nitrates and nitrites in processed meats (allowed in the European Union).
-For example, the International Association for Research in Cancer (IARC) listed processed meats as carcinogenic to humans, albeit with low potency, and the review committee was not unanimous.
-Nitrates and nitrites from celery powder may pose similar risks.
+For example, the International Association for Research in Cancer (IARC) listed processed meats as carcinogenic to humans due to the formation of nitrosamines, albeit with low potency, and the review committee was not unanimous.
+In terms of human health risks from nitrates/nitrites in food, there is no difference between celery or other plant-based nitrate sources versus synthetic nitrates and nitrites used on non-organic meats.
+In summary, nitrates and nitrites from celery powder would pose similar risks.
+Nitrates in food may provide some health benefits.
+For example, formation of nitrous oxide may result in lowered blood pressure and better cardiovascular function.